Cray-HPE/cray-crus/docs/Developer_Notes.md

 Upgrade Session to ensure it has the latest content.

-5. The watcher obtains (or creates if it does not yet exist) the `ComputeUpgradeProgress` object associated with the Ugrade Session.
+5. The watcher obtains (or creates if it does not yet exist) the `ComputeUpgradeProgress` object associated with the Upgrade Session.
 This is an `Etcd3Model` object defined in 'crus/models/upgrade_session' which is keyed by the Upgrade Session Upgrade ID and lasts for the duration of the Upgrade Session execution.
 It contains all state